zarzycki/betacast/README.md

 4. Run `./auto-script.sh` specifying the above command line options.
 Wait for model to configure, build, and submit.
 5. Pending successful completion of `./auto-script`, stage initial files in `$CASENAME/landstart` for Betacast.

 Invoking `./auto-script.sh` should configure, build, and submit the I compset.
 The model will then run (dependent on queue wait times, of course).
-Following the (hopefully successful) run, the spunup land/runoff restart (i.e., initial conditions) files will be located in the I compset directory (contains a `*.r.*.nc`) and will need to be copied to the `landstart` subfolder in the coupled Betacast directory to be use pulled for initialization.
+Following the (hopefully successful) run, the spunup land/runoff restart (i.e., initial conditions) files will be located in the I compset run directory (contains a `*.r.*.nc`) and will need to be copied to the `landstart` subfolder in the coupled Betacast directory to be use pulled for initialization.
 A simple bash snippet for taking a finished land spinup and staging for a full Betacast run is below, although one could also copy these files to a common directory and symlink them, etc.

 ```
 CASENAME=RoS-F2010C5-ne0conus30x8-001-PI